KaiYuanC/eat-together-ios/README.md

 # eat-together-ios

+`eat-together-ios` is a code base for the Eat2Gether app!
+It is written in Swift5.3 and it uses SwiftUIs for the all of its views.

 # About Eat2Gether
 Eat2Gether is an app that allows users to remotely decide upon a restaurant, from which they can order through a delivery or take-out of their choice and ‘dine together’ in a virtual capacity.
 Hopefully, beyond the pandemic, it can also be used to come to a consensus when a group can’t decide what to eat (decisions are hard sometimes!)